We provide the unique services of a personal chef, without the commitment!

 Market Fruits*

-golden nugget mandarins - roja family farm
+blueberries - roja family farm

-• enjoy segments as a snack
+• enjoy as a snack

-• dice/slice for salads and grain bowls
+• add to salads and grain bowls

-• snack: enjoy as a snack, watch out for the pit!
+• enjoy as a snack

 *Market fruit should always be washed before eating.